Image Optimization for a Faster Framer Website

 • Test image responsiveness in Framer’s preview mode to ensure proper rendering on different devices.

-Read more about this in Optimising Your Framer Template for Speed and Performance: Tips and Tricks.
+Read more about this in Optimizing Your Framer Template for Speed and Performance: Tips and Tricks.

 3.3 Using Placeholders & Progressive Loading